What Do Solar Energy Systems Engineer Do?

 - Solar Project Engineer

-In 2016, there was an estimated number of 132,500 jobs in the United States for Solar Energy Systems Engineer.
+In the United States, there were 132,500 jobs for Solar Energy Systems Engineer in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Solar Energy Systems Engineer by 2026.
 Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 The states with the most job growth for Solar Energy Systems Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.